-The following is selected financial data of Olympus Pacific Minerals Inc. (together with its consolidated subsidiaries, the "Company", "Olympus" or "we", "us", "our" or similar identifying terminology), expressed in United States dollars, for the six-month transitional fiscal year ended June 30, 2012 and the fiscal years ended December 31, 2011 and 2010, prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and prepared in accordance with Canadian generally accepted accounting principles ("Canadian GAAP") for fiscal years ended December 31, 2009 and 2008, which differ substantially from United States generally accepted accounting principles ("US GAAP").
-The Consolidated Financial Statements for the six-month transitional fiscal year ended June 30, 2012 and the fiscal years ended December 31, 2011 and 2010 comply with IFRS as published by the IASB.
-Prior to the adoption by the Company of IFRS, for a description of the differences between Canadian GAAP and US GAAP, and how these differences could affect the Company's financial statements, please see Note 19 to the audited financial statements for the years ended December 31, 2010, 2009 and 2008 which are included in Item 19 of the Company's 2010 20-F Annual Report dated June 7, 2011.
-Note 19 to the audited financial statements for the years ended December 31, 2010, 2009 and 2009
+The following is selected financial data of Besra Gold Inc. (together with its consolidated subsidiaries, the "Company", "Besra" or "we", "us", "our" or similar identifying terminology), expressed in United States dollars, for the fiscal year ended June 30, 2013, the six month transitional fiscal year ended June 30, 2012 and the fiscal years ended December 31, 2011 and 2010 prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and prepared in accordance with Canadian generally accepted accounting principles ("Canadian GAAP") for the fiscal year ended December 31, 2009, which differ substantially from United States generally accepted accounting principles ("US GAAP") .
+The Consolidated Financial Statements for the year ended June 30, 2013, the six-month transitional fiscal year ended June 30, 2012 and the fiscal years ended December 31, 2011 and 2010 comply with IFRS as published by the IASB.
+Prior to the adoption by the Company of IFRS, for a description of the differences between Canadian GAAP and US GAAP, and how these differences could affect the Company's financial statements, please see Note 19 to the audited financial statements for the years ended December 31, 2010 and 2009 which are included in Item 19 of the Company's 2010 20-F Annual Report dated June 7, 2011.
+Note 19 to the audited financial statements for the years ended December 31, 2010 and 2009 which are included in Item 19 of the Company's 2010 20-F Annual Report dated June 7, 2011.
+Note 19 to the audited financial statements for the years ended December 31, 2010 and 2009 which are included in Item 19 of the Company's 2010 and 2009 is incorporated by reference herein.
+This reconciliation is not required for financial statements for the years ended December 31, 2010 and 2009 which are included in Item 19 of the Company's 2010 and 2009 is incorporated by reference herein.
+This reconciliation is not required for financial statements for the years ended Dec